teleported/teleported.github.io_archive/teleported/content/posts/15-the-amazing-clr.md

 The step is simple.
 But as research has shown, there is so much that can be done to improve this step alone which has a profound influence on the training.

-In this post, I explain [Cyclic Learning Rate](https://arxiv.org/abs/1506.01186) (CLR), a very novel and simple idea to set and control the LR during training.
+In this post, I explain [Cyclical Learning Rate](https://arxiv.org/abs/1506.01186) (CLR), a very novel and simple idea to set and control the LR during training.
 It was explained by [@jeremyphoward](https://twitter.com/jeremyphoward) in this year's [fast.ai course](http://www.fast.ai) and was discussed at length in the [forum](http://forums.fast.ai).
 It is one of those techniques which probably did not get its due recognition among practitioners.
 Hence this is an attempt to spread the word!

 Note that CLR is very similar to [Stochastic Gradient Descent with Warm Restarts](https://arxiv.org/abs/1608.03983) (SGDR), which says, "_CLR is closely-related to our approach in its spirit and formulation but does not focus on restarts_."
 The [fastai library](https://github.com/fastai/fastai) uses SGDR as the annealing schedule (with the idea of an LR finder from CLR).